 Captain Blacks’ nautical décor is extremely endearing, but it’s actually the Southern fare that keeps us coming back to this bar, which boasts not one, but two decks overlooking Capitol Hill.
 This is an excellent spot for two important things in life: people watching and fried chicken.

-MBar just reopened on March 10, so the time is right to pay this rooftop bar a visit and settle in for an afternoon beer or two.
-The best part of this establishment is arguably its view—with sweeping views of Lake Union, it’s the kind of place that encourages slow, easy summer living (which, I might add, is just around the corner).
+Now that the weather is looking up, the time is right to pay this rooftop establishment a visit and settle in for an afternoon beer or two.
+The best part of MBar is arguably its view—with sweeping views of Lake Union, it’s the kind of place that encourages slow, easy summer living (which, I might add, is just around the corner).

 The best way to experience Pike Place Market is to completely avoid the crowds all together, pull up a seat at Maximilien, and simply take in the scenery.
 From here, you’ll get sweeping views of the Puget Sound and the Olympics, with none of the chaotic energy that usually accompanies a trip to the market.
 Order the oysters—it’s only right.

-Eden Hill Restaurant (and its little, less bougie sister, Eden Hill Provisions) has been a staple of the Queen Anne neighborhood since 2015, serving up New American with a twist.
-Since COVID times, they’ve transformed their facade to include some streetside outdoor tables, for a DIY sidewalk patio that’s both functional and festive.
-Visit with a date if you’re feeling fancy; we recommend making a reservation here.
+Eden Hill Restaurant (and its little, less bougie sister, Eden Hill Provisions) has been a staple of the Queen Anne neighborhood since 2015, serving up New American food with a twist.
+Since COVID times, they’ve transformed their facade to include some streetside outdoor tables, for a DIY sidewalk patio that’s functional, festive, and the perfect backdrop for a springtime (or summertime) date.

 Tippe & Drague Alehouse